Frankie Dettori to replace Richard Kingscote on Desert Crown in the Prince of Wales's Stakes at Royal Ascot

-On Friday morning, news emerged he would partner the son of Nathaniel, who captured last year's Derby under Kingscote.
+On Friday morning, news emerged he would partner the son of Nathaniel, who captured last year's Derby at Epsom under Kingscote.

 Prince of Wales's Stakes (4.20 Royal Ascot, June 21)